Defensive tactics training: Escape from a full nelson

 It is imperative that officers who find themselves the victim of such an assault be able to escape quickly

-Having been an active street cop for the entire 33 years of my police career, as well as an active police trainer for 43 years, in this year-long series I plan to share some of the defensive tactics techniques that helped me prevail on the street.
-I will present a variety of defensive tactics in a format that allows you to follow the instructions and practice the technique.
+Having been an active street cop for the entire 33 years of my police career, as well as an active police trainer for 43 years, in this series I share some of the defensive tactics techniques that helped me prevail on the street.
+The series presents a variety of defensive tactics in a format that allows you to follow the instructions and practice the technique.
 Remember practice makes prepared.

 The full nelson is a commonly used street attack because it is one of the most easily applied street holds.